WiMoVE-OSS/docs/docs/setup/ansible_setup.md

 ### Preparing the Run

-Before we run the playbook, we have to make sure that we can connect to all APs and other machines via SSH.
+Before you run the playbook, you have to make sure that you can connect to all APs and other machines via SSH.
 For this to work properly, you have to set up SSH key authentication on each of the devices.

 !!! tip